andygott/ResponsiveJS/README.md

 });
 ```

-Using a namespace prevents the default behaviour of automatically firing on window resize, and provides a way to segment and group your window width dependent callback functions.
+Using a namespace prevents the default behaviour of automatically firing callbacks on window resize.

 ## Example Use Cases

-These example use jQuery for brevity but ResponsiveJS works with any framework, or just native JS.
+These examples use jQuery for brevity but ResponsiveJS works with any framework, or just native JS.

 ### Conditionally loading content